 Discipline in the Milton Public Schools is aimed at teaching students to be responsible for their actions, to work cooperatively with others, and to focus on their learning.
 Behavior that is dangerous, illegal, disrespectful, or offensive will not be tolerated.
+Please see Milton School Committee Policy JIC, Student Discipline.

 The Code of Conduct is based on a system of progressive discipline with a goal of limiting the use of long-term suspension as a consequence for student misconduct until other consequences have been considered, as appropriate.
 The administrator will exercise discretion in determining disciplinary consequences.
-The administrator may utilize his/her discretion to significantly increase penalties in the cases of second and third offenses or for other factors.
-In determining the severity of the penalty or suspension, the appropriate administrator may consider all relevant facts, including but not limited to: 1) previous disciplinary record, 2) severity of disruption to the educational process, 3) degree of danger to self and/or others, 4) the degree to which the student is willing to change his/her inappropriate behavior and 5) whether alternative consequences are appropriate to re-engage the student in learning.
+The administrator may utilize the principal's discretion to significantly increase penalties in the cases of second and third offenses or for other factors.
+In determining the severity of the penalty or suspension, the appropriate administrator may consider all relevant facts, including but not limited to: 1) previous disciplinary record, 2) severity of disruption to the educational process, 3) degree of danger to self and/or others, 4) the degree to which the student is willing to change the principal's inappropriate behavior and 5) whether alternative consequences are appropriate to re-engage the student in learning.
 Alternative consequences may include the use of evidence-based strategies and programs such as mediation, conflict resolution, restorative justice, and positive behavioral interventions and supports